 Are you looking for something to stimulate your immune system?
 Try ROSEMARY.
 It will also increase your circulation and improve your digestion.
 It will also add a spectacular flavor to many dishes.

 Did you know that TURMERIC is a blood purifier?
-Like rosemary, it will boost your circulation AND can be applied internally and externally to heal wounds.
+Like rosemary, it will support your circulation AND can be applied internally and externally to heal wounds.
 And ladies, that circulatory boost will also help regulate your menstrual cycle and help with those cramps.

-CARDAMOM is another great spice for diarrhea, colic and headaches.
+CARDAMOM is another great spice for diarrhea, colic, and headaches.

 These are just a few of the medicinal benefits of what you can find in your spice rack.
-Now you get to experiment with flavors and combinations and feel better in the process.
+Now, you get to experiment with flavors and combinations and feel better in the process.